Haiti: Grupo M and CODEVI II-01/Zone Franche de Ouanaminthe

 The complaint was submitted to CAO by a local individual on behalf of 174 farmers’ households in the Special Economic Zone of Ouanaminthe.
 The complaint raises concerns regarding the economic displacement of the complainants due to CODEVI’s construction of their facilities in the Special Economic Zone in 2002.
 According to the complaint, despite commitments made in a ‘social compensation plan’, they have yet to receive their replacement land and did not obtain adequate compensation for their crops.
 The complaint also alleges improper waste disposal by CODEVI, leading to pollution.

-CAO found the complaint eligible in April 2020 and conducted an assessment of the complaint.
-During the assessment, the Complainants and the Company agreed to engage in a voluntary dialogue process to try and resolve the dispute.
-CAO’s assessment report is available in English and Creole in the "Case Documents" section below.
+CAO found the complaint eligible in April 2020 and initiated an assessment of the complaint.
+During the assessment, the complainants and the company agreed to engage in a voluntary dialogue process to try to resolve the dispute.
+CAO released its assessment report documenting this outcome in December 2020.